Pavel Datsyuk: 2001–2006: Early years, first Stanley Cup title

-2005–2010: Ascent to stardom

-During the 2005–06 season, Datsyuk's high level of play, combined with his sportsmanship (just 22 penalty minutes for the entire season), won him the Lady Byng Trophy, the first of four consecutive awards.
+On 19 September 2005, the day the arbitration committee of the RSL was set to determine which club had Datsyuk's rights, Datsyuk agreed to a two-year deal with the Red Wings for a total of US$7.8 million.
+During the 2005–06 season, which saw the Red Wings win another Presidents' Trophy, Datsyuk's high level of play, combined with his sportsmanship (just 22 penalty minutes for the entire season), won him the Lady Byng Trophy, the first of four consecutive awards.
 Datsyuk also earned a spot on the Russian national team for the 2006 Winter Olympics in Turin, Italy.